-Heather Calabro is a mother of two who fled her home in another state because of domestic abuse.
+Heather is a mother of two who fled her home in another state because of domestic abuse.

 Court proceedings to end her marriage and break free from the abuse was nearly done when she found out she would have to face her husband in court.

 "I really felt so scared, I felt like I was gonna be a sitting duck.
-I knew court houses have marshals in there to protect people when you get in there, but how am I gonna get to the courthouse, from my car in parking lot to the courthouse when my abuser was gonna be there,” Calabro explained.
+I knew court houses have marshals in there to protect people when you get in there, but how am I gonna get to the courthouse, from my car in parking lot to the courthouse when my abuser was gonna be there,” Heather explained.

 Terrified of what could happen, she learned about the Veterans for Victims program, started by a survivor of domestic violence.
 The program pairs veterans with victims of domestic violence, to escort them to and from court, and stay by their side at all times.